0legIv/pii_guard/README.md

 ## How It Works

 1. The application monitors specified Slack channels for new messages
-2. When a new message is detected, it checks if the message contains PII
+2. When a new message is detected, it checks if the message contains PII using OpenAI
 3. If PII is detected, the message is deleted and the user is notified
 4. The application also handles data updates from external services (e.g., Notion)
 5. When a Notion webhook is received, it processes the update and checks for PII
 6. If PII is detected, the content is deleted and the user is notified
+7. The health check endpoint verifies the connection to both Notion API and Slack API

 ## Troubleshooting

 - If the application is not monitoring channels, check that the `MONITORED_CHANNELS` environment variable is set correctly
 - If the application is not receiving Notion webhooks, check that the webhook URL is correctly configured in your Notion database
+- If the health check endpoint returns an error for Notion API, verify your `NOTION_API_KEY`
-- If the health check endpoint returns an error, check the logs for more information
+- If the health check endpoint returns an error for Slack API, verify your `SLACK_BOT_TOKEN`, `SLACK_USER_TOKEN`, and `SLACK_APP_TOKEN`
+- If PII detection is not working, verify your `OPENAI_API_KEY` and `OPENAI_ORGANIZATION_KEY`

 ## Learn more